If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 You must have the OpenSSH package installed, which is by default in openSUSE.
 Also you will need a configured SSHD to accept connections on the remote host, before using SFTP.

 Although SFTP can be used as a replacement for FTP, it is not based on it.
-SFTP makes it possible to interactively transfer file between computers over a secure and encrypted channel.
-It is designed to be a replacement of tunneling FTP over and SSH connection, which can be a complicated thing.
+SFTP makes it possible to interactively transfer files between computers over a secure and encrypted channel.
+It is designed to be a replacement of tunneling FTP over an SSH connection, which can be a complicated thing.

 Security

-A normal user can copy all files he likes to his computer, where permissions allow.
-This means he can also cd to the filestem root (/) and go trough the complete system.
-If you would like to setup a SFTP server, where specified users only can enter a specified directory and his sub-directory’s.
-You will have to setup a SFTP server with Chroot.
+A normal user can copy all files they like to their computer, where permissions allow.
+This means they can also cd to the file system root (/) and navigate throughout the entire system.
+If you would like to set up a SFTP server, limiting only specified users to a specific directory and its sub-directories, you will have to set up an SFTP server with Chroot.

 Client software